When Should You Reject a Delivery of Meat? (6 Critical Tips)

 Meat Delivery Rejection

-This is especially important if the meat is not at the proper temperature or has passed its expiration date.
+It's especially important if the meat isn't at the right temperature or is over four hours past its expiration date.
 You should also refuse the delivery if the meat looks, feels, or smells bad.

 I use ButcherBox as my food delivery service and have always been impressed with their packaging and delivery quality.
-Their custom subscription boxes arrive on time and the meat is still perfectly preserved.
+Their custom boxes arrive on time.
+The meat is perfectly preserved.

 References: